 New Seasons Coastal Kale Salad Recipe

-- one bunch of kale, washed & chopped
+- 1 bunch of kale washed & chopped

-- finely chopped slices of 1/2 large red or sweet yellow onion
+- 1/2 large red or sweet yellow onion, finely chopped

 - 3 Tbsp of Bragg's Liquid Aminos